Column Configurations

 Configuration for text generation columns using Large Language Models.

 LLM text columns generate free-form text content using language models via LiteLLM.
 Prompts support Jinja2 templating to reference values from other columns, enabling context-aware generation.
-The generated text can optionally include reasoning traces when models support extended thinking.
+The generated text can optionally include message traces capturing the full conversation history.

 Attributes: